mespe/rice_advances/README.md

-# "Rice yield improvements through plant breeding"
+# Rice yield improvements through plant breeding

 This is the data, code, and manscript for "Rice yield improvements through plant breeding are offset by inherent yield declines over